themyops/pa_dettectinator/README.md

 More information on how to use Dettectinator and how to use and create plugins can be found in the [wiki](https://github.com/siriussecurity/dettectinator/wiki).

 ## Paloalto Cortex
 The examples folder contains two template config files to use the plugins.
 You need to provide your workspace, appid and secret (API key) in the config file.
+In the technique import, there are a few nice to haves, such as

+* `fields` : specifies the XDR fields.
+If you leave this open, the fields used are 'XDR Analytics', 'XDR Analytics BIOC' and 'Correlation'
+* `date` : only get the alerts after this date

+It is most practical to specify the fields in the config file and use a command line input for the date, as below

+> `python3 dettectinator.py -c pa_technique_config.json --date=2024-03-01`